arq5x/bedtools2/docs/_build/html/_sources/content/intersectBed.txt

 ==================================================================================
 5.1.13 (-split)Reporting overlaps with spliced alignments or blocked BED features
 ==================================================================================
-As described in section 1.3.19, intersectBed will, by default, screen for overlaps against the entire span of a spliced/split BAM alignment or blocked BED12 feature.
+As described in section 1.3.19, bedtools intersect will, by default, screen for overlaps against the entire span of a spliced/split BAM alignment or blocked BED12 feature.
 When dealing with RNA-seq reads, for example, one typically wants to only screen for overlaps for the portions of the reads that come from exons (and ignore the interstitial intron sequence).
 The **-split** command allows for such overlaps to be